MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 ## Disable Run Command

-`Run Command` feature can be disabled by set `.properties.apiServerAccessProfile.disableRunCommand` to true, we current don't have a CLI to control this switch.
+Currently, the only way you can disable the `Run command` feature is by setting [`.properties.apiServerAccessProfile.disableRunCommand` to `true`](https://learn.microsoft.com/rest/api/aks/managed-clusters/create-or-update).

 ---